 For children with needs which require prescription medication to be taken in school, these needs can usually be met by arrangement with the school.

 The values and ethos of The Marton Academy promotes positive behaviour.
-You can download our Positive Behaviour Policy
+You can download our Positive Behaviour Policy from our policy page

 10. How will my child be able to contribute their views?
 How will my child be involved in the process?

 Yours child’s views are integral to the ‘do and review’ process.
 They will have opportunities to contribute their own views about their successes and barriers through discussion with the class teacher, a Teaching Assistant and the school SENCO.
 These views contribute to the writing of the support ‘Learning Plan’.